ErikEJ/erikej.github.io/_posts/2024-04-04-dacfx-rules.md

 In this walkthrough, you will create a custom rule for Transact-SQL static code analysis by using the following processes:

 1. Create a class library, enable signing for that project, and add the necessary NuGet package references.

-2. Create a Visual C\# custom rule class.
+2. Create a helper Visual C\# class.

-3. Create two helper Visual C\# classes.
+3. Create a Visual C\# custom rule class.

 4. To use the rule with either Visual Studio or other tools/pipelines, see my previous blog post [here](https://erikej.github.io/dacfx/codeanalysis/sqlserver/2024/04/02/dacfx-codeanalysis.html)